 Session #1: Excel 101 – Beginner February 1

 Sessions #2 & 3: Excel 201 – Intermediate Feb.
 8, Feb.
 15

 Session #4: Excel 202 – Upper Intermediate February 22

-All sessions will be recorded and available for attendees to access, along with all session resources, for six months after the event.
+All sessions will be recorded and available for registered attendees to access, along with all session resources, for six months after the event.